Pjt727/anaylze-ble/valentineCaptures/Data_ReadME_Guide.txt

-galaxyBuds1 - long capture of case open galaxyBuds3 - long capture of case closed - note, this was MUCH less frequent than the airpods1 bose1 - medium capture of searching for device bose2 - long capture of searching for device bose3 - do not transmit when power is off laptop1 - short burst with bluetooth on laptop2 - longer burst with bluetooth on
+galaxyBuds1 - long capture of case open galaxyBuds3 - long capture of case closed - note, this was MUCH less frequent than the airpods1 bose1 - medium capture of searching for device bose2 - long capture of searching for device (A SINGLE MAC ADDRESS CHANGE) bose3 - do not transmit when power is off laptop1 - short burst with bluetooth on laptop2 - longer burst with bluetooth on